benswift/benswift.github.io/teaching.md

-  is ANU's introductory computer architecture course, which I wrote and delivered from 2017--2018, and is now being delivered by [Uwe Zimmer](https://researchers.anu.edu.au/researchers/zimmer-ur) (don't worry, it's still the same discoboard-powered extravaganza 😜).
-In this course students take a complex computer system
-  ([the STM32L476G discovery "disco" board](http://www.st.com/en/evaluation-tools/32l476gdiscovery.html))
-  home from week 1.
+  is ANU's introductory computer architecture course, which I wrote and delivered from 2017--2018, and is now being delivered by [Uwe Zimmer](https://researchers.anu.edu.au/researchers/zimmer-ur) (don't worry, it's still the same discoboard-powered synthmaking extravaganza 😜).
+In this course students take a complex computer system ([the STM32L476G discovery "disco" board](http://www.st.com/en/evaluation-tools/32l476gdiscovery.html)) home from week 1.
 That might seem daunting---and it's true that there's more stuff on such a board than one can master in one semester---but students can